AWAKE LOVE GROUP PARTICIPATION RULES

 The role of the leader is to attempt to create a safe place.
 The leader will protect group members by enforcing the rules.
 This is for the emotional and physical benefit of group members and to establish the group as a safe environment to share.

-The leaders has participated in 2.5 years of weekly individual therapy and is regularly mentored by a Washington state certified professional therapist educated at Harvard and practicing for over 10 years in Washington state.
+The leaders has participated in individual therapy since 2013 and is regularly mentored by a Washington state certified professional therapist educated at Harvard and practicing for over 10 years in Washington state.

 The leader is the ONLY group member with the right to interrupt another group member who is speaking.
 This, too, is for the emotional protection of each and every group member.
 Participants shall accept and respect this rule.
 If participants do not accept this rule, the Awake Love group is not one in which you should participate.